Esurance vs. Progressive | Compare Auto Insurance

-When researching car insurance options, the sheer number of options available in the market can make anybody’s head spin.
+When researching an auto insurance policy, the sheer number of options available in the market–Geico, State Farm, Progressive, and Esurance.
+It can make anybody’s head spin.
 We should know!
+We’ve spent more than 2000 hours researching car insurance rates.

 The good news is comparing prices and coverages has never been easier, giving customers an advantage when it’s time to choose a car insurance policy.

-In this post, we’re going to compare two of the most well-known car insurance brands in the country, Progressive and Esurance.
+In this post, we’re going to compare two of the most well-known insurance coverage brands in the country, Progressive and Esurance.

 To get a better sense of the full cost and coverage limits of a policy, you will first have to complete the quote process with each insurance company.